This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Diet

 Diet can play an integral role in helping children reduce seizures.
-Diets that focus on low carbohydrate foods, such as The Ketogenic Diet or The Modified Atkins Diet, may be recommended.
+Diets focusing on low carbohydrate foods, such as The Ketogenic Diet or The Modified Atkins Diet, may be recommended.

 Surgery